numpy/numpy/doc/source/user/c-info.how-to-extend.rst

             Equivalent to :c:data:`NPY_ARRAY_C_CONTIGUOUS` \|
             :c:data:`NPY_ARRAY_ALIGNED` \| :c:data:`NPY_ARRAY_WRITEABLE` \|
+            :c:data:`NPY_ARRAY_WRITEBACKIFCOPY` \|
             :c:data:`NPY_ARRAY_UPDATEIFCOPY`.
 This combination of flags is
+            useful to specify an array that will be used for both input and output. :c:func:`PyArray_ResolveWritebackIfCopy`
+            must be called before :func:`Py_DECREF` at
-            useful to specify an array that will be used for both input and output.
-If a copy is needed, then when the temporary is deleted (by your use of :c:func:`Py_DECREF` at the end of the interface routine), the temporary array will be copied back into the original array passed in.
-Use of the :c:data:`NPY_ARRAY_UPDATEIFCOPY` flag requires that the input object is already an array (because other objects cannot be automatically updated in this fashion).
-If an error occurs use :c:func:`PyArray_DECREF_ERR` (obj) on an array with the :c:data:`NPY_ARRAY_UPDATEIFCOPY` flag set.
-This will delete the array without causing the contents to be copied back into the original array.
+            the end of the interface routine to write back the temporary data into the original array passed in.
+Use of the :c:data:`NPY_ARRAY_WRITEBACKIFCOPY` or
+            :c:data:`NPY_ARRAY_UPDATEIFCOPY` flags requires that the input
+            object is already an array (because other objects cannot be automatically updated in this fashion).
+If an error occurs use :c:func:`PyArray_XDECREF_ERR` (obj) on an array with these flags set.
+This will
+            delete the array without causing the contents to be copied back into the original array.